ethereum/eth-wiki/evm/implementations.md

 <!-- TITLE: Ethereum Virtual Machine (EVM) Implementations -->
 <!-- SUBTITLE: A list of all the EVM implementations, including private chains -->

-All the ETH1 Clients include an EVM implementation, so they are copy-pasted from the [source page](/eth1/clients) for convenience.
+All the ETH1 Clients include an EVM implementation, they are copy-pasted from the [source page](/eth1/clients) for convenience.

 |Client Name|Organization|Programming Language|License|
 |---|---|---|---|